Hofknecht/SystemTrayMenu/README.md

 ![group icon out](https://user-images.githubusercontent.com/52528841/83349567-1ab74000-a336-11ea-8676-3db33615a57a.gif)

-3. Step: 'Right click' on taskbar item -> 'Pin to taskbar'
+3. Step: 'Right click' on taskbar item -> '**Pin to taskbar**'

 ![2022-01-30 16_08_15-](https://user-images.githubusercontent.com/52528841/151705358-7e48d394-7055-479e-ba5c-e46f13959b3b.png)

-Now it is ready to start - just **click on the icon** in the system tray or the taskbar or press the hotkey to open the SystemTrayMenu.
+Now it is ready to start - just **click on the icon** in the system tray or the taskbar or press the hotkey (Ctrl + LWin) to open the SystemTrayMenu.

 ---

 **How can I change the root directory?**

-You can change the root directory in the settings menu, that you can open by right clicking on the SystemTrayMenu icon.
+You can change the root directory in the settings menu, which can be opened by right clicking on the icon in the system tray.

 ---